diznq/80s/README.md

 ## Running

-To run the server, execute `bin/80s server/simple_http.lua`, optionally `bin/80s server/simple_http.lua 8080` to specify the port.
+To run the server, execute `bin/80s server/simple_http.lua`, optionally `bin/80s server/simple_http.lua -p 8080 -c 4` to specify the port and number of CPUs (workers).
 After this, the server is running and can be reloaded by calling `net.reload()` from within Lua code.

 ## Benchmark